-Here are common answers to common questions we often receive at FWNC.
-If something isn’t listed here that you’re curious about, please contact us.
+Here are some quick answers to several common questions we often receive at FWNC.
+If you’re curious about something that isn’t listed here, please contact us.

 How do I make an appointment?

-What information should I be prepared to have on hand when I make an appointment?
+What information should I have on hand when I make an appointment?

 Please have the following information handy:

 - Date last seen

 - Physician last seen